charman02/CIFAR-10/README.md

-# CIFAR-10 Image Classification with Weighted Convolutional Blocks
+# CIFAR-10 Image Classifier with Weighted Convolutional Blocks

 This project implements a custom convolutional neural network (CNN) architecture for image classification on the CIFAR-10 dataset.
 The model is designed around a modular structure of intermediate blocks, where each block consists of multiple parallel convolutional layers whose outputs are combined via a learned weighted sum.